Kim Kashkashian: Personal life

 Kashkashian has a daughter.
 In 1996 she moved from Freiburg to Berlin as she wanted her daughter to attend Berlin's only American school.

 She practices Chinese martial arts (kung fu), including Tai chi.
-Her most favorite musician of all time is Maria Callas, while her favorite composers include Schubert, Bach, and György Kurtág.
+Her favorite musician of all time is Maria Callas, while her favorite composers include Schubert, Bach, and György Kurtág.
 She described Kurtág as "present-day Bach."
 She has named the Schubert trios and any of Bach's works as her favorite musical work.

 In a 2013 interview with Hollywood.com, Kashkashian stated that she is constantly confused with reality television personality Kim Kardashian due to their similarly spelled surnames.

 Kashkashian is one of the founders and (as of 2016) the Artistic Director of Music for Food, an initiative aimed at fighting hunger.

 She first visited Armenia, her ancestral homeland, in 1989.
 She has collaborated with the famed Armenian composer Tigran Mansurian.

 Recognition

 Kashkashian is widely recognized as one of the world's top violists.
 BBC Music Magazine wrote in 1997 that she is one of the "most sought-after violists for chamber music in America."
 NPR's All Things Considered noted in 2007 that she is "one of only a few violists with an international solo career."
 The New England Conservatory of Music website describes her as "internationally recognized as a unique voice on the viola."
 The American Academy of Arts and Sciences described her as a "world renowned musician who has caused the repertoire for the viola to be greatly enlarged" through her many collaborations.

-A minor planet discovered by Brian A. Skiff at the Anderson Mesa Station on November 6, 1980 is named after Kashkashian.
+A minor planet discovered by Brian A. Skiff at the Anderson Mesa Station on November 6, 1980, is named after Kashkashian.